intel/thin-layout-optimizer/wiki/text.md

 linker will search for the output DSO in it.
 If the mapfile is unset or the DSO is not found, there is absolutely no change to the linking process.
-If the mapfile and DSO are both found, the only change to the linking process is the section order/alignment.
+If the mapfile and DSO are both found, the only change to the linking process is the section order.
 Finally, if the DSO you are building has its own custom linker script, those preferences will always be respected.